-- £40,000 or - 100% of the amount of cover
+- £40,000 or - 100% of your chosen monthly benefit times the remaining length of the policy

 You can make one claim for Children's Terminal Illness per relevant child.
 Once we've accepted a claim, that child will no longer be covered for any other benefits in the policy, except for the benefits in the section headed 'If you or your child needs to go to hospital' and the 'Child Funeral Benefit' listed in this section.